Coffee Lake: Kaby Lake Refresh vs. Coffee Lake

 On August 8, 2017, Intel announced the first of its new eighth generation of processors would be mobile processors.
 As Intel's previous changes in product generations coincided with new microarchitectures, it was unclear but generally expected that the eighth Core generation products would be based on the new Coffee Lake microarchitecture.
-When it was officially announced on August 21, 2017, however, Intel stated that the eighth generation family would be based on multiple microarchitectures: Kaby Lake Refresh, Coffee Lake and Cannon Lake.
+When it was officially announced on August 21, 2017, however, Intel stated that the eighth generation family would be based on multiple microarchitectures: Kaby Lake Refresh, Coffee Lake, Whiskey Lake, and Cannon Lake.

 List of 8th generation Coffee Lake processors

 Coffee Lake-S (Desktop processors)

-These processors mark the first time that Intel has released mainstream consumer CPUs that support up to 128GB RAM.
+These processors mark the first time that Intel has released mainstream consumer CPUs that support up to 128 GB RAM.